1969 Talladega 500: Tires Controversy and "The Worst NASCAR Race Ever"

 Bobby Isaac won the pole for the race.

 The race also introduced the Dodge Charger Daytona cars for the first time in the series.
 Richard Brickhouse won the race; it was his only victory in the Cup Series.
+Following the announcement that Brickhouse was the victor, Jim Vandiver protested that he had actually won the race.

 John Hill, Jake Elder, Harry Hyde, and Mack Howard were the most notable crew chiefs to witness the race.
 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.

+Jimmy Vaughn would record a 7th-place finish in his only NASCAR Cup series race, while future championship-winning owner Billy Hagan recorded his lone career Top 10 with an 8th-place finish.

 The PDA disbanded soon after their boycott, with the next union-like organization in NASCAR not occurring again until the Race Team Alliance was formed in 2014.